goudreinette/blog/_src/posts/2017-04-19-categories-in-oo-monads.md

 Maybe::of(20)->fmap(safeDivideBy(2)); //=> Maybe(Maybe(10))
 ```
 ...You end up with two layers of context.
-Monads solve this problem with a method called `join`.
+Monads solves this problem with a method called `join`.
 `join` collapses two layers of context into one.

 ```php